rootski-io/rootski/README.md

 so that anyone interested in software or data science can see a fully working example of an SaaS/AI product built with industry best practices.

 If you're [willing to learn](https://www.linkedin.com/posts/eric-riddoch_im-willing-to-learn-candidates-for-ds-activity-6895803295609233408-dKmu), we'd love to have you on our team!

-We have training materials that can take you from whatever experience level you may be at and get you onboarded and contributing.

-To get started, read the [Contributing](#contributing) section below.
+You can learn how to get started on our [knowledge base](https://www.rootski.io/).

 </br>